Impact and Programs

 One Heartland hopes to welcome at least 540 youth over 8 sessions of camp between June 21 – August 16, 2020.
 This year we have added more programs for LGBTQ+ youth as well as family camps for LGBTQ+ families.
 We have also ended our Camp 5210 program for children trying to achieve a healthy lifestyle.
 We will provide activities for outdoor recreation, education, and healing during all sessions.We expect that most youth will report that they found belonging, made friends, and tried new outdoor activities while at camp.

 Community or Constituency Served

-Youth ages 7-20 who are experiencing housing instability, learning to achieve a healthy lifestyle, are impacted by HIV/AIDS or identify as LGBTQ+
+Youth ages 7-20 who are experiencing housing instability, are impacted by HIV/AIDS or LGBTQ+ young people.

 Geographic Area Served

 Primarily the Twin Cities metro area.
 We also serve youth in the upper Midwest and a small fraction from areas outside of the upper Midwest.